LordDemonos/Quarm.Guide/wiki/after-installing-the-game.md

 - RightStrafeSpellbookAutostand=TRUE
 - PanDelay=20 - Zeal adds the ability to left click and hold to move the camera in 3rd person without moving the character.
 To prevent misclicks, you can add a delay to this functionality.

-## Step 2: Controlling your User Interface
+## Controlling your User Interface

 The supported client comes with several additional custom UIs.
 To switch to one of these, run the slash command `/loadskin <ui> 1`.
 The 1 is optional-- it will keep your current window positions.
 Loading UIs via the options window will not work.
 [Source: wiki.takp](https://wiki.takp.info/index.php/Getting_Started_on_Windows#EQClient.ini_settings)